Spring Wedding Guest Outfits 2026: Complete Guide

 Can I wear floral prints to a spring wedding?

 Absolutely!
 Floral prints are spring wedding staples, especially for garden and outdoor celebrations.
-Just ensure the print scale and colors align with the event's formality—delicate, sophisticated florals for formal events, bolder prints for casual affairs.
+Just ensure the print scale and colors align with the event's formality—delicate, sophisticated florals for formal events, bolder botanical prints for casual garden affairs.

 What's the rule about wearing black to spring weddings?